Astigmatism

-The cause of astigmatism is unclear; however, it is believed to be partly related to genetic factors.
+The cause of astigmatism is unclear, although it is believed to be partly related to genetic factors.
 The underlying mechanism involves an irregular curvature of the cornea and protective reaction changes in the lens of the eye, called lens astigmatism, that has the same mechanism as spasm of accommodation.
 Diagnosis is by an eye examination called autorefractor keratometry (objective, allows to see lens and cornea components of astigmatism) and subjective refraction.
-But subjective methods are almost always inaccurate if lens astigmatism is not fully removed first with a week of eye drops.

 Three treatment options are available: glasses, contact lenses, and surgery.
 Glasses are the simplest.
-Contact lenses can provide a wider field of vision and less artifacts than even double aspheric lenses.
-Refractive surgery permanently changes the shape of the eye and thereby cures astigmatism.
+Contact lenses can provide a wider field of vision and fewer artifacts than even double aspheric lenses.
+Refractive surgery aims to permanently change the shape of the eye and thereby cure astigmatism.

 In Europe and Asia, astigmatism affects between 30% and 60% of adults.
 People of all ages can be affected by astigmatism.
 Astigmatism was first reported by Thomas Young in 1801.

 Signs and symptoms

 Although astigmatism may be asymptomatic, higher degrees of astigmatism may cause symptoms such as blurred vision, double vision, squinting, eye strain, fatigue, or headaches.
 Some research has pointed to the link between astigmatism and higher prevalence of migraine headaches.